 As the Supreme Court heard a major case on gerrymandering on Wednesday, two things became clear: The justices generally seem to agree that gerrymandering is a problem, but they are struggling to figure out what to do about it.

-With gerrymandering continuing to distort politics across the country in the run-up to the 2018 midterm elections, the court heard opening arguments in a case out of Maryland.
+With gerrymandering continuing to distort politics across the country in the run-up to the 2018 midterm elections, the court heard oral arguments in a case out of Maryland.
 The justices were largely in agreement that the state’s Democratic legislature had purposefully adjusted district lines to make a Republican district turn Democratic.
 But they weren’t convinced that the solution proposed to the court was workable.

 In 2011, Democrats redrew Maryland’s Sixth Congressional District in order to flip it from strongly Republican to reliably Democratic.
 The lawyer challenging the map on behalf of Republicans in the district argued that the Democrats had unconstitutionally retaliated against Republican voters there based on their political preferences and past voting behavior by diluting their voting power.
 In doing so, he claims, the state is violating the First Amendment protection against retaliation on the basis of a person’s political views.